Robrowno/ecommerce-app/README.md

 ### Developers

-This site was made by Kostas, Sam, Christian and Jay.
+This site was made by Kostas, Sam, Christian and Tharun.
 Feel free to explore out github pages and add us to collaborate on projects in future! :)